Princeton University Athletics

 Â

-The last surprising news of all was that Ryan Croddick was named the Ivy Defensive Player of the Week.
-How could he not be, after having 39 saves while allowing 16 goals in the two games combined?
-First Croddick made 14 saves against Syracuse, and he followed that with an even more spectacular showing Sunday, with 25 saves against UNC, who came into the game ranked No. 1 in the country.
+Croddick's weekend saw him make 39 saves while allowing 16 goals in wins over Syracuse (11-7) and North Carolina (11-9), first with 14 saves against the Orange and then even more spectacularly showing Sunday, with 25 saves against UNC, who came into the game ranked No. 1 in the country.
 Croddick's 25 saves were the most by a Princeton goalie since 1985.

 Â